KirstChat/KirstChat/README.md

 ---

-- 👩‍💻 I’ve recently finished my final project with Code Institute and have started a course on Udemy on Advanced CSS and Sass
+- 👩‍💻 I recently graduated from Code Institute and have since started my first web developer role
 - 🖥 I’m looking to contribute to open source projects on completion of the course as well as make a career change
 - 📨 How to reach me: [LinkedIn](https://www.linkedin.com/in/kirsty-chatterton-154781a4/)
-- 🥁 Fun fact #1: I'm currently working as a full-time bassoonist in the military, but I actually played drum kit for 10 years before joining and had to learn the bassoon from scratch
+- 🥁 Fun fact #1: I previously worked as a full-time bassoonist in the military, but I actually played drum kit for 10 years before joining and had to learn the bassoon from scratch
 - 🎸 Fun fact #2: I'm also a self-taught guitarist and bassist (not amazing at either but both are lots of fun!)
-- 🎓 Fun fact #3: I have a BSc(hons) in Creative Technologies which covered some of the basics of web development but I was more interested in videography and sound engineering at the time.
-Fast-forward 5 years and I can't get enough of coding!
+- 🎓 Fun fact #3: I have a BSc in Creative Technologies which covered some of the basics of web development but I was more interested in videography and sound engineering at the time.
+Fast-forward 6 years and I can't get enough of coding!
 - 📸 Other hobbies: photography, videography and martial arts!

 ---